 - The beach closure is stricken from the order, allowing for the beach to reopen allowing those activities to be regulated and governed by any existing and future Emergency Orders issued by Miami-Dade County Mayor Gimenez.

 Select City of Sunny Isles Beach parks have reopened as of Wednesday, May 6 with limitations as defined in City of Sunny Isles Beach Emergency Order 06-20.
 Due to the high density of our city and the nature of our parks, it is important that we have rules and guidelines in place to keep our community safe.
 Those select parks will reopen on a limited schedule.
 The City welcomes its residents to enjoy the reopened parks for passive use only such as walking and/or jogging while adhering to specific guidelines and restrictions.
 Following these guidelines will ensure a safe and healthy experience for everyone!
 For more information, please visit sibfl.net/parks.

-- Effective April 29, Miami-Dade County issued an amendment to Emergency Order 15-20 allowing tennis courts, basketball courts and other common use amenities are permitted to open.
+- Miami-Dade County issued an amendment to Emergency Order 15-20 allowing tennis courts, basketball courts and other common use amenities to open effective April 29.
 Other common use amenities may be open to the extent use of such amenities is consistent with Emergency Order 21-20.

 In addition, we encourage condominiums to increase their sanitation efforts to maintain a clean and healthy environment for residents.

 The City of Sunny Isles Beach rescinded Emergency Order 03-20, which limits construction in multi-family residential buildings to essential activities only.
 Construction will be permitted, subject to any restrictions by the condo board.
 This order will go in to effect Monday, June 1.